What is CBD?

 What is Full Spectrum CBD oil?

 Full Spectrum CBD oil is regarded as the highest grade of CBD oil due to its potency.
-When extracted properly, Full Spectrum CBD oil contains the full cannabinoid profile of the hemp plant along with elevated levels of CBD.
-Many CBD companies use CBD isolate which is a semi-synthetic, cheaper alternative - just CBD without any other naturally occurring cannabinoids.
-Studies have shown that CBD, when paired with other naturally occurring cannabinoids (such as CBN, CBV, CBG, THC, and over 100 more), greatly enhances the health benefits and overall effectiveness of CBD.
+When extracted properly, Full Spectrum CBD oil contains the full cannabinoid profile of the hemp plant along with elevated levels of CBD (including CBN, CBV, CBG, THC, and more).
+Many companies use CBD isolate - just CBD without any other naturally occurring cannabinoids.
+Studies have shown that CBD, when paired with other naturally occurring cannabinoids greatly enhances the health benefits and overall effectiveness of CBD.
 Full Spectrum CBD oil has also been shown to be healthier than CBD isolate as well.
 Natural is better!

 How much CBD should I take?